BMKCloud Log in

 Evolutionary Genetics is a comprehensive sequencing service designed to offer an insightful interpretation of the evolution within a large group of individuals, based on genetic variations, including SNPs, InDels, SVs, and CNVs.
 This service encompasses all essential analyses needed to elucidate the evolutionary shifts and genetic characteristics of populations, including assessments of population structure, genetic diversity, and phylogenetic relationships.
 Moreover, it delves into studies on gene flow, enabling estimations of effective population size and divergence time.
 Evolutionary genetics studies yield valuable insights into the origins and adaptations of species.

-At BMKGene, we offer two avenues for conducting evolutionary genetics studies on large populations: employing whole-genome sequencing (WGS) or opting for a reduced representation genome sequencing method, the in-house-developed Specific-Locus Amplified Fragment (SLAF).
+At BMKGENE, we offer two avenues for conducting evolutionary genetics studies on large populations: employing whole-genome sequencing (WGS) or opting for a reduced representation genome sequencing method, the in-house-developed Specific-Locus Amplified Fragment (SLAF).
 While WGS suits smaller genomes, SLAF emerges as a cost-effective alternative for studying larger populations with longer genomes, effectively minimizing sequencing costs.

 • Comparative Genomics